Set up Power BI Embedded

 Select Next to go to the next step.

 Step 2 - Register your application

-In this step, you register an Azure AD application in Azure.
-The Azure AD app establishes permissions for Power BI REST resources, and allows access to the Power BI REST APIs.
+In this step, you register a Microsoft Entra application in Azure.
+The Microsoft Entra app establishes permissions for Power BI REST resources, and allows access to the Power BI REST APIs.
 You can always change these settings at a later time.